axibase/atsd/installation/aws-emr-s3.md

 2017-08-31 22:10:37,950;INFO;main;org.eclipse.jetty.server.AbstractConnector;Started SslSelectChannelConnector@0.0.0.0:9443
 ```

-Login to the ATSD web interface on `https://atsd_hostname:8443`.
-Modify the URL if the port has been customized.
+Log in to the ATSD web interface on `https://atsd_hostname:8443`.
+Modify the URL if the port is customized.

 ## Troubleshooting

 ### Port Access

-Ensure that the Security Group associated with the EC2 instance where ATSD is running allows access to ATSD listening ports.
+Ensure that the Security Group associated with the EC2 instance where ATSD is running allows access to listening ports of ATSD.

 If necessary, add security group rules to open inbound access to ports `8081`, `8082/udp`, `8084`, `8088`, `8443` or `9081`, `9082/udp`, `9084`, `9088`, `9443` respectively.